Please Note:

 Incoming Sutton 7th Graders

-All incoming seventh-graders must read 2 novels from the list of books found on the following pages and complete a reading response which includes 6 questions for each book.
-The reading response questions are in 7th Grade Summer Reading Google Classroom.
+All incoming 7th graders are required to read one book from each of the lists below.
+This means that a total of two books are to be read.
+Students are also expected to complete a reading response assignment for each book.
+The reading response assignements will be postied in the Grade 7 Summer Reading Google Classroom.
 Students will need to join this classroom in order to complete the assignments.

 Wolf Brother by Michelle Paver